 15 minutes later, the cookies came out, and 15 minutes after that, so did the loaf.
 I wanted to drizzle some milk chocolate or peanut butter on the cookies, but alas: no milk chocolate, and only crunchy peanut butter.
 So vegan white chocolate was sloppily applied instead (don’t attack my precision here, I was simply very hungry and eager to try these little baking hybrids).
 I then tried both creations.

 The cookies: I thought I left these in for every so slightly too long, as they seemed a little burnt round the ages.
 I was wrong.
 They were great!
 Crunchy round the sides and on the initial bite, oaty and chewy on the inside!
-Definitely heavy, no prizes for fluffiness here, and Gordon Ramsay would be sending me out the kitchen in a flurry of obscenities at the crudeness of these down to earth cookies, but I was a big fan.
-Was so happy at the surprising outside crunchiness and then the enduring chewiness of the inside.
-Enjoyed with some banana ice cream warm, and enjoyed the next day cold too – the banana actually came out tasting really fresh.
+Definitely heavy, no prizes for fluffiness here, and Gordon Ramsay would be sending me out the kitchen in a flurry of obscenities at the crudeness of these down to earth cookies, but at least I was a fan.
+I enjoyed them warm, with some banana ice cream, and enjoyed the next day cold too – the banana actually came out tasting really fresh.